A Scalable Variational Bayes Approach for Fitting Non-Conjugate Spatial Generalized Linear Mixed Models via Basis Expansions: Simulation Study

 Model performance is evaluated using the root mean squared prediction error,

-for the negative Binomial, gamma, count, and Gaussian data settings, and the area under the receiver operating characteristic curve (AUC) for the binary case.
+for the negative binomial, gamma, count, and Gaussian data settings, and the area under the receiver operating characteristic curve (AUC) for the binary case.

-All simulations are executed on a high‐performance computing (HPC) system, with walltimes reported based on a single 2.4 GHz Intel Xeon Gold 6240R processor.
-The Metropolis–Hastings (MH) MCMC algorithm is implemented in R version 4.1.2, while Hamiltonian Monte Carlo (HMC) and Semi‐Implicit Variational Inference (SIVI) are implemented in PyTorch using Python (version 3.10.1).
+All simulations are executed on a high-performance computing (HPC) system, with walltimes reported based on a single 2.4 GHz Intel Xeon Gold 6240R processor.
+The Metropolis--Hastings (MH) MCMC algorithm is implemented in R version 4.1.2, while Hamiltonian Monte Carlo (HMC) and Semi-Implicit Variational Inference (SIVI) are implemented in PyTorch using Python (version 3.10.1).